-If, for any reason, you choose to cancel your registration, you must request the cancellation in writing.
+If for any reason you choose to cancel your registration, you must notify us in writing.
 We will cancel your registration when:

-- You apply for deregistration in writing, - You confirm that your third party has ceased its advertising activities, - You inform us how your third party plans to spend any remaining funds, and - You file a financial return with supporting documentation to confirm a nil balance.
+- You confirm that your third party has ceased its advertising activities, - You inform us how your third party plans to spend any remaining funds, and - You file a financial return with supporting documentation to confirm a nil balance.

-The Chief Electoral Officer may also cancel a TPA's registration for any of the following reasons:
+The EFCDA also allows the Chief Electoral Officer to cancel your registration for any of the following reasons: